astrofra/couloir14/README.md

 # Couloir 14, graphic assets

-This repository contains the graphic sources for the demoscene production **Couloir 14**.
+:floppy_disk: This repository contains the graphic sources for the demoscene production **Couloir 14**.
 These sources are mostly made up of [Lightwave 3D 5.5](https://en.wikipedia.org/wiki/LightWave_3D) files (.lws, .lwo, .jpg, .tga).
 The demo is essentially a script of Lightwave scenes replayed by an extremely sophisticated player.

-## Prerequisites

-If you want to work/play with these files in Lightwave, you must understand how the "content folder" worked in older versions of Lightwave.

 ## Running the Demo

-To run the demo, follow these steps:
+To run the demo from the assets, you need to follow these steps:

 1. Download the original scene player developed by XBarr:
   - found in [demo-couloir14-assets/S3DE_player](demo-couloir14-assets/S3DE_player)